Popular Itineraries

 Again: Motu Road is very hilly!

-At Motu village, stay in comfort at the Weka Nest or at Motu Community House, then on day two, return back via Motu Road to the top of Pakihi Track.
+At Motu village, stay at Motu Community House, then on day two, return back via Motu Road to the top of Pakihi Track.
 Drop onto this amazing single-track, riding at your own pace, making sure to walk in any places you are unsure of.
 Pakihi Track is rated Advanced (grade 4), so you do need sound cycling skills to ride safely.
 Soak up the lush wilderness, the birdsong, and stop to eat lunch at the Pakihi Hut or beside the river.

-That night, grab dinner at one of Opotiki's eateries, before heading off to the De Luxe Theatre https://www.deluxetheatre.co.nz/ to watch a film!
+That night, grab dinner at one of Ōpōtiki's eateries, before heading off to the De Luxe Theatre to watch a film!

 If you don't fancy riding the Pakihi, you could return the same way down Motu Road.
 Or, get a shuttle to or from Matawai or Motu.
 For instance, on day one, get the shuttle to Matawai, ride to Motu and Motu Falls, go for a walk in Whinray Scenic Reserve, and stay the night in Motu village.
 On day two, ride Motu Road and Dunes Trail back to Ōpōtiki.